-Phone: 1-800-238-6232

-Web: https://www.resourcesforliving.com/ Otis' company User Name: EAP4OTIS Otis' company Password: EAP4OTIS
+Phone: 1-800-238-6232 Web: www.AetnaEAP.com Otis' company ID: EAP4OTIS

 CONSISTENT ENFORCEMENT OF SANCTIONS FOR ALCOHOL AND SUBSTANCE ABUSE AMONG STUDENTS

 The College's Office of Student Conduct seeks to foster student accountability in areas including violation of the College's Alcohol and Other Drug Policy.
 Student Conduct maintains a balanced and consistent approach to students in determining a student's responsibility for violation of policy.
 Statistics for the previous two academic years for violations of the policy follow: